Immigration Attorneys in DuPage County

-At Mevorah Law Offices LLC, we have helped clients in the Chicagoland area and Northern Illinois gain relief under NACARA since its passage in the late 1990s.
+At Mevorah & Giglio Law Offices, we have helped clients in the Chicagoland area and Northern Illinois gain relief under NACARA since its passage in the late 1990s.
 Our award-winning lawyers have extensive experience with NACARA and all other immigration matters; including family-based visas, employment-based visas, student visas, temporary visas, naturalization, deportation/removal, and asylum.
 We handle cases regularly in front of the U.S. Citizenship and Immigration Services (USCIS) and U.S. Immigration Customs Enforcement (ICE), and have in-depth knowledge of federal immigration laws and how they are interpreted by these agencies.

 We have been recognized by our peers not only for our skill and experience but also for our unwavering commitment to protecting the rights of each client we serve.
 Our attorneys are honest, compassionate, accessible, and down to earth.
 We believe strongly in immigration and highly value the contributions immigrants make to our community and the country as a whole.
 We consider it a privilege to advocate for your interests aggressively and provide the skilled guidance you need to secure a positive outcome in your case.